 The above dimensions are subordinate to any Buffer Area requirements.
 In Apartment districts, the yard dimensions shall apply to building setbacks with reference to: (a) the perimeter bounds of an entire apartment development; (b) each street bounding or within an apartment development; and (c) any private way which, in the opinion of the Planning Board, may later become a street, rather than to each building in such an apartment development.
-Exceptions: '' or such modification as the Board of Appeals may allow; '' except that the Board of Appeals may authorize the reduction of yards to zero and an increase in coverage to 80%, subject to Section V-K5 and '' additional area may be necessary to meet Board of Health requirements for sewage disposal. "-" indicates no specified ratio.
 Walls specifically designed as impermeable barriers for the proper installation of sub-surface sewage disposal systems, and those designed and constructed in accordance with plans approved as part of a subdivision approval by the Planning Board shall be exempt from the setback requirements within the Schedule of Intensity Regulations.
 For all ground-mounted small- and large-scale solar power generation systems, minimum perimeter setbacks shall be 50 feet from any component to any lot line.
 (Amended May 2012 - ATM, Art.
 34. Previously amended May 2008 - ATM, Art.
 39, May 1998 - ATM, Art.
 45, May 1997 - ATM, Art.
 30, May 1986 - ATM, Art.
 11, March 1974 - ATM, Art.
 10, and April 1970 - ATM, Art.
 20.)